Channels

 | Override | SCRIBE_GRAPHQL_UI_HISTORY (optional) |

-channels.graphql.ui.plugins.history = truechannels.graphql.ui.plugins.history = ${?SCRIBE_GRAPHQL_UI_HISTORY}channels.ldap
+channels.graphql.ui.plugins.history = truechannels.graphql.ui.plugins.history = ${?SCRIBE_GRAPHQL_UI_HISTORY}channels.graphql.ui.show-examples

 Section titled “channels.ldap”LDAP channel configuration